AndrewJBateman/fullstack-react-node-fileupload/README.md

 ## General info

 * Uploads an image file from the React frontend.
-This file is fetched by the backend using express.js.
+This file is fetched by the backend using express.jsm and stored in a files directory in the public folder.

 * The frontend uses a [FormData object](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) with inputs for the file itself and a file name.
 The image will be displayed on the frontend.